Nucleoprotein/OneTweakNG/README.md

 # Installation
 Download the latest [release](https://github.com/rebtd7/FF13Fix/releases) and add both ```dinput8.dll``` and ```FF13Fix.ini``` to the folder ```FINAL FANTASY XIII\white_data\prog\win\bin``` for FF13 and to the folder ```FINAL FANTASY XIII-2\alba_data\prog\win\bin``` for FF13-2.

-The frame rate is uncapped by default, but as VSync is enabled it may be limited by your monitor refresh rate.

-You can to change ```FF13Fix.ini``` if you want to use the ingame limiter to cap the framerate.
+You can to change ```FF13Fix.ini``` if you want to change any configuration (e.g. uncap the framerate or disable controller vibration).

 # What this does